Billy Smith (rugby league, born 1999)

-Billy Smith (born 7 November 1999) is an Australian professional rugby league footballer who plays as a for the Sydney Roosters in the National Rugby League (NRL).
+Billy Smith (born 7 November 1999) is a professional rugby league footballer who plays as a for the Sydney Roosters in the National Rugby League (NRL).

 Background

 Smith was born in Sydney, New South Wales, Australia.

 Playing career

 Prior to his league career, Smith attended high school at The Scots College where he played for the school's 1st XV in rugby union.

 2018

 Smith played for the Wyong Roos during the 2018 Intrust Super Premiership NSW season.
 After Wyong exited the competition, Smith played for North Sydney in the first half of the 2019 Canterbury Cup NSW season scoring nine tries in six games before receiving a call up to the Sydney Roosters first grade side.